Faizanf33/atm-project/README.md

 ## Admin Control

-To get the Admin account, first create new account with the name "admin access" (The name must exactly like that) and then enter a password of your own choice, to enjoy admin controls.
+To get the Admin account, first create new account with the name "admin access" (*Name must exactly be like that) and then enter a password of your own choice, to enjoy admin controls.
 Admin Controls:

 You can